-That clamor in the Quarter on March 3?
+That clamor in the Quarter on March 9?
 That’s the Irish Channel St. Patrick's Day Club's practice march.
 Starting at 11 am at Jackson Square, the spirited group stops in at traditional Irish bars in the neighborhood, including Fahy’s Irish Pub, Finnegan’s Easy Irish Pub and Ryan’s Irish Pub.
-Jim Monaghan's St. Patrick's Parade rolls March 17 at 6 pm from Molly’s at the Market.
+Jim Monaghan's St. Patrick's Parade takes to the streets the day before the big blowout (March 16), kicking off at 6 pm from Molly’s at the Market.
 The annual procession begins and ends at the bar, and features marching groups and riders in mule-drawn carriages.

-St. Patrick’s Day and the Italian celebration of St. Joseph’s Day overlap, which is why tuxedo-attired gentlemen engage French Quarter crowds March 18 during the Italian-American St. Joseph's Parade.
-The two nationalities meet in nearby Metairie, March 19 for the Louisiana Irish-Italian Parade, while the St. Bernard Irish Italian Islenos Parade in neighboring Chalmette triples the fun April 1 with 43 floats, 1,500 riders and 300,000 pounds of produce.
+St. Patrick’s Day the Italian celebration of St. Joseph’s Day (March 19) overlap, which is why you'll see tuxedo-attired gentlemen engage French Quarter crowds March 10 during the Italian-American St. Joseph's Parade.
+The two nationalities meet in nearby Metairie, March 18 for the Louisiana Irish-Italian Parade, while the St. Bernard Irish Italian Islenos Parade in neighboring Chalmette triples the fun April 14 with 43 floats, 1,500 riders and 300,000 pounds of produce.